State Street#6 in Best Things To Do in Santa Barbara

 Santa Barbara's most famous avenue, State Street cuts through downtown and leads right onto Stearns Wharf.
-It's nearly impossible to miss with its shops, art galleries, theaters and museums like the Santa Barbara Museum of Art.
-An inexpensive trolley runs up and down the street, but most travelers recommend you walk to truly appreciate the ambience.
-After a few hours of shopping -- with department stores like Saks Fifth Avenue and boutique stores it'll take a while -- visitors usually slide into a chair at a nearby restaurant to refuel.
+It's nearly impossible to miss with its shops, art galleries, theaters and attractions, including the Santa Barbara Museum of Art.
+You can grab a ride on the electric shuttle for 50 cents, but most travelers and locals recommend you walk to truly appreciate the ambiance.

 After a few hours of shopping, visitors usually slide into a chair at one of the dozens of local restaurants to refuel.

 Travelers say State Street is the heart of Santa Barbara, and the experience exploring the shops and dining outdoors reminds them of European open-air markets.
 However, some do caution that while most of the street features upscale stores, you should be mindful of the growing homeless population that is known to panhandle on parts of the street.